Yeb02/RECURSIVE_NODES/README.md

 # RECURSIVE_NODES

 Implements a 3 loops optimization algorithm to tackle reinforcement learning challenges.
 A population of plastic graph networks is meta-optimized by a custom genetic algorithm, which evolves both topology and floating point parameters.
 Networks use 3 factor Hebbian learning rules and local neuromodulation.
+##### The algorithm does not use sparse connexions anymore, to be easier to port to GPU.
+The following visual are therefore obsolete, new ones coming soon.

 &nbsp;